Updated: Mar 14

 7. Food Intolerances

 Foods high in FODMAPs can be a trigger for bloating.
-FODMAP stands for Fermentable, Oligosaccharides, Disaccharides, Monosaccharides and Polyols, which are specific short-chain carbohydrates (sugars) that rapidly ferment in the gut and can be poorly absorbed.
+FODMAP stands for Fermentable, Oligosaccharides, Disaccharides, Monosaccharides and Polyols, which are specific short-chain carbohydrates (sugars) found in soluble and insoluble fibres that rapidly ferment in the gut and can be poorly absorbed.

 Gluten intolerance and non-Coeliac gluten sensitivity are becoming increasingly widespread, and although the symptoms are similar to Coeliac disease, there is no damage caused to the intestinal villi.